nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Items in square brackets are optional. e.g. `n/NAME [t/TAG]` can be used as `n/John Doe t/python` or as `n/John Doe`.
 - Items with `…` after them can be used multiple times including zero times. e.g. `[t/TAG]…` can be used as ` ` (e.g.
   0 times), `t/python`, `t/javascript t/react` etc.
-- Parameters can be in any order. e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME`
+- Parameters can be in any order. e.g. if the command specifies `n/NAME p/CONTACT_NUMBER`, `p/CONTACT_NUMBER n/NAME`
   is also acceptable.
 - If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
 - Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.
-- Commands that require the use of index from the Schedule list (right side) will be represented as `INDEX-s`, while index from the Student's Details list (left side) will be represented as `INDEX`.
+- Commands that require the use of index from the Schedule panel list (right side) will be represented as `INDEX-s`, while index from the Student's Details panel list (left side) will be represented as `INDEX`.

 ### Viewing help: `help`